+Figure 2 - December 11, 1995, Page 1.
+The New York Times Archives

-(Slide 3) here is this posting from 1995.
+(Slide 3) here is this posting from 1995 (figure 3).
 I think it's fascinating to see people responding to this.
 And what do you think they responded? they say of course it's bullshit and it's not the real attack and obviously we are secure.
 They say: Why would somebody connect a secure computer to the Internet.
 It's ridiculous.
 The Internet is not secure.
 But this is a temporal side channel.
 It's the most simple to explain side channel.
 So I will begin my discussion of such channels with this.
 We will start with a very simple example which we will also have to solve at home.
 And then we move onto cryptography.
-So by the way the company which pop cultural established on Cryptography Research was later sold to Rambus for 400 million dollars.
+So by the way the company which paul kaucher established on Cryptography Research was later sold to Rambus for 400 million dollars.
 So he was doing pretty nice.
-Paul Kocher did another timing attack a couple of months ago called Spectre and meltdown.
+Paul Kocher did another timing attack a couple of months ago called Spectre and meltdown (Vulnerabilities in modern computers leak passwords and sensitive data).
 He was one of the co-authors and obviously I have to teach it in this course.
 I will show you later in this course how this timing attack connects back to Meltdown and Spectre.

 So the definition of a temporal attack is that you can get confidential information based on the time it takes to complete an algorithm (from the beginning to the end of the algorithm).
 So he proposed the paper in 1995, and people said OK you know everybody writes papers and in 1997 there was a cryptography conference called crypto and then the end of crypto conference, there was something called the rump session which is like a you have you can get very short in formal talks for like three to five minutes, and somebody went on stage and demonstrated a timing attack live.
 So this was the first time it was demonstrated live in 1997 and later in 1998 somebody wrote a paper describing: here is how you do from A to Z - a Practical timing attack starting from the measurements and ending with the key.
 Every time you add a new feature to your system: new accelerator, new speed up, a new trick etc. you are exposed again to timing attacks.
 SSL was broken more than once using timing attacks - 2003 2007 etc.

 So a timing attack measures the time it takes from the beginning of the algorithm to the end of the algorithm.
 Cache attacks, which we will go into detail later in the course, are special case of timing attacks.
 They measure how long it takes to execute a particular part of the algorithm.
 Which of these attacks is more powerful?
 Student said cache attack.
 Why?
 Because we can we can zero down on a specific part of the algorithm.
 B ut on the other hand what will the system engineer say: You cannot do cash attacks on my system because I am protected using methods A B C. timing attacks you can do.
-And one of the things I'll talk about cash attacks is very scary how practical it is to run them.
+And one of the things I'll talk about cache attacks is very scary how practical it is to run them.
 So I'm going to show you now a timing attack on passwords just to understand the language and the general thought.
 And then I'll talk about RSA.
 So there is going to be algebra today.